cristiangabor/FurnitureWebSite/README.md

 # FurnitureWebSite
 A presentation website written with the python web framework django &amp; java script  frontend React.
 The site will host products as well as the capability to make request for handmade furniture

+## How to...

+1. Create a virtual enviorment to encapsulate all FurnitureWebSite dependencies in one virtual machine

+   Install virtaulenv through pip package manager:

+   `sudo pip install virtualenv`

+   Create a virtaul enviroment special directory

+   `mkdir virt_env`

+   Generate the virtual enviorment...

+   `virtualenv virt_env/FurnitureVirt --no-site-packages --verbose`

+   Activate the enviroment...

+   `source virt_env/FurnitureVirt/bin/activate`

+   To deactivate it write..

+   `deactivate`